amiefoster/fetch-rewards/README.md

 ## Running tests

-To open the test suite the tests you can run
+To open the test suite you can run

 ### `npm test`
 This will launch the test runner in the interactive watch mode.